This game is a playful way to introduce new vocabulary.

 and so on.

-After everybody spoke out, you give the right answer.
-The players, who guessed the true defintion, get 1 point.
+After everyone has spoken out, you give the right answer.
+The players to guess the true defintion, get 1 point.
 Then you write the second new word on the board and so on.
-The game lasts as long as all the definitions are found.
-The winner is the player to get the most points.
+The game lasts as long as all the definitions have been revealed.
+At the end, the gained points are counted up.
+The winner is the player to get the most points in total.

 Advice.
 Next time you can choose 2 or 3 true definitions.
 This makes the game even more exciting!